Group actions on Polish spaces: Applications

-From the other side the following example is a simple corollary from Theorem \ref{many_orbits} when we can find many different orbits. \begin{cor} If $G$ is a subgroup of the group of all isometries on the Cantor space $2^\omega$ defined as follows
+On the other hand, the following example is a simple corollary of Theorem \ref{many_orbits}. \begin{cor} Let $G$ be the subgroup of the group of all isometries on the Cantor space $2^\omega$ defined as follows

 where for any $x\in 2^\omega$ and $n\in\omega$

 Then there is a subgroup $H$ of $G$ and uncountable many pairwise disjoint subsets $\{ A_\alpha\subset 2^\omega:\; \alpha< cof(\cm)\}$ such that $HA_\alpha$ are completely $\cm$-nonmeasurable in the Cantor space $2^\omega$ for any $\alpha < cof(\cm)$.
 Moreover, $\{ HA_\alpha:\alpha< cof(\cm)\}$ forms a pairwise disjoint family of subsets of the Cantor space. \end{cor}